 In most cases, it is NOT a good idea to plead guilty to the charge.
-Police officers and prosecutors want you to plead guilty to speeding charges because it makes their job very easy.
-Pleading guilty means you give up your rights to a trial and you automatically have to pay fines, take points on your license and pay higher insurance rates.
-Instead you canplead not guiltyand fight your ticket (see below)!
+Police officers and prosecutors want you to plead guilty to speeding charges because it makes their job easy.
+Pleading guilty means you give up your rights to a trial and you automatically have to pay fines, incur points on your license and pay higher auto insurance premiums.
+Instead of facing these consequences you can choose to plead not guilty and fight your ticket!

 - Points on your license

-- Loss of your job (if a valid driver’s license or CDL is required)
+- Loss of your employment (if a valid driver’s license or CDL is required)

 There are many advantages of hiring an attorney.
-Our mission at The Rosenblum Law Firm is to get your ticket dismissed or minimize the damage that a speeding ticket in New York can cause you.
-We work toward that goal in every case we handle.
+Our mission at Rosenblum Law is to get your ticket dismissed or minimize the impact on your record.
 Hiring an attorney to handle your case significantly increases your chances of getting a better outcome in your matter.
 We can offer you:

 - A specific strategy for your case and tailor it to the court where your speeding ticket is being handled.

 - A low flat rate to take care of your case; you will not pay more than the price you are quoted during the consult.

 - We offer representation by a licensed professional attorney to give you advice and defend you by negotiating on your behalf (if applicable) and/or taking your case to trial.